abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

      ![](images/arc65.png "azdata")

-1. A new window should open, and you should be able to see the overview of SQL Managed Instance, Copy the **External Endpoint** from the dashboard.
+1. A new window should open, and you should be able to see the overview of SQL Managed Instance.
+Copy the **External Endpoint** from the dashboard.
 We will use the endpoints in the next steps to connect to the Azure Arc-enabled SQL Managed Instance.

      ![](./media/ads-sqlmi-overview.png "azdata")